LoganMoffett/CSE_210_final/tree.md

 Here is my [solution](tree_solution.py) to the practice

 You can also view [solution video](tree_3.mp4) to watch a descriptive solution to the problem

+Here is an updated [solution](tree_new_solution.py) that impliments the interface class functions into the tree class.